-I have put together this guide of Taraw Cliff including where it is, finding a guide and my own experience hiking to the summit of Taraw Peak for sunrise!
+I have put together this guide of Taraw Cliff (also referred to as Taraw Peak) including where it is, where to find a guide, and my own experience hiking to the summit of this epic viewpoint for sunrise!

 Have you got travel insurance for the Philippines?
 We all know accidents can happen and having World Nomads Insurance will save you thousands of dollars if something goes wrong.

 WHERE IS TARAW CLIFF?

-Taraw Cliff, also referred to as Taraw Peak, is located right in the heart of El Nido town.
+Taraw Cliff is located right in the heart of El Nido town.
 You can’t miss it because it’s the most dominant mountain in the area and completely visible from practically everywhere in town.

-If your accommodation is somewhere along the bayfront or in town, it’s no more than a 10-minute walk to reach the starting point of Taraw Cliff El Nido.
+If your accommodation is located somewhere along the bayfront or in town, it’s no more than a 10-minute walk to reach the starting point.

 FINDING A GUIDE FOR TARAW PEAK

-Having a guide with you for the Taraw Cliff hike is something I highly recommend because they know this mountain like the back of their hands.
+Having a guide with you for the hike is something I highly recommend because the locals know this mountain like the back of their hands.
 The trail would not be easy to navigate on your own and having a guide to show you the safest way to the top is imperative.

-To find a guide to hike Taraw Peak you can ask around some of the tour desks in town to see if there are any guides available.
+To find a guide, you can ask around some of the tour desks in town to see if there are any guides available.

 Alternatively, you can contact the guys from The Couch El Nido on Facebook.
-Simply send them a message and organise your adventure preferably a day or two before you plan to hike Taraw Peak.
+Simply send them a message and organize your adventure preferably a day or two before you plan to hike.